anilpankaj/Web-Content-Q-A-Tool/README.md

 ### Ingest URLs

-1. Enter one or more URLs in the textarea (one URL per line).
+1. Enter one or more URLs in the text area (one URL per line).
 2. Click **Ingest Content**.
 3. The tool will scrape the content from the provided URLs and store it for Q&A.